iamdonovan/iamdonovan.github.io/docs/teaching/hpc-intro/shell/scripts.rst

 ----------

 First, we'll learn about **variables** - a name that stores some value.
-The value can be a string (characters), an integer, a floating point (decimal) number, a filename, a shell command, or some other value.
+The value can be a string (characters), an integer, a floating point (decimal) number, a filename, a shell command, or some other thing that the computer can use.

 To see an example of an **environment variable** (something used by the system), enter the following at the command
 prompt: